 Sir Bu Nair Island

-This is a protected island in the UAE – a home for marine birds, natural flora and geological formations.
+This is a protected island in the UAE and is prized as a home for marine birds, natural flora and geological formations.
 It is also a refuge for turtles, reef fish and coral communities.

 Have you visited any of these sites?
 Let us know about your experience in the comments below.
 Additionally, Sir Bu Nai Island is also a protected area.